 And recently eBay released their super duper high tech computer vision technology that allows you to scan your cards with your smartphone, making the listing process much more streamlined.
 What used to take 10-15 minutes to set up an auction or Buy It Now listing is now much faster since the scanning technology pre-fills much of the listing data for your card.

-EBay is easily the number one place online to sell your Magic cards and the proof is in the listings.
+EBay is easily the number one place when it comes to selling Magic cards online and the proof is in the listings.
+It doesn’t matter if you have uncommon and rare cards or expensive vintage and mythic cards, eBay is a great place to start.
 I just did a quick search on eBay for the keyword “Magic” in the “CCG INDIVIDUAL CARDS” category and I’m showing 930,000+ listings!
 And searching for SOLD items, there are currently over 180,000 so that tells me people are listing and people are definitely selling their cards.

 Although there is no fee to list your item, when you sell a card the fees will range from 8.95% to 10.25% of the sale (depending on what level seller you are) and they also add on a payment processing fee of 2.5% plus $0.30.
 When you compare TCGPlayer to eBay, the fees are very comparable so I would say one is not better than the other when it comes to selling costs.